The year 1893: The world's first hemstitch sewing machine

 The BERNINA 880 is our most sophisticated creation and leaves nothing to desire.
 Discover new stunning functions like the Stitch Designer or the Color Wheel.

 Get creative turning embroidery dreams into reality with great new threedimensional (3D) features like PunchWork, StumpWork, Trapunto and Raised Satin.
 The new DesignerPlus Embroidery Software 7 includes a range of 3D effects for unique surface embellishments.

 The year 2014: BERNINA E 16

-The first multi-needle Embroidery machine by BERNINA.
+BERNINA’s first multi-needle Embroidery machine.
 The BERNINA E 16 represents the latest in embroidery technology, delivering the highest quality stitching, ease of use and industrial durability.

-The year 2015: The first BERNINA longarm quilting machine
+The year 2015: BERNINA's first longarm quilting machine

 The introduction of the two longarm quilting machines, Q 24 and Q 20, is a dream come true for many quilters.
 The two longarm quilting machines stand out due to their ease of use and high-quality, robust design.
 They can be used to produce quilts with a length of up to 3 m.
 The integrated BERNINA Stitch Regulator ensures precise stitches of equal length and the operation of the machine from the front makes free-motion quilting a completely new experience.